MarteXcoin-documentation/Documentation/mining/index.rst

 Mining
 ======

-Mining in the context of cryptocurrency such as Dash refers to the process of searching for solutions to cryptographically difficult problems as a method of securing blocks on the blockchain.
+Mining in the context of cryptocurrency such as MarteX refers to the process of searching for solutions to cryptographically difficult problems as a method of securing blocks on the blockchain.
 The process of mining creates new currency tokens as a reward to the miner.
 Mining is possible on a range of hardware.
-Dash implements an algorithm known as :ref:`X11 <x11-hash-algorithm>`, which the miner must solve in order to earn rewards.
+MarteX implements an algorithm known as [X13 Hash](https://github.com/martexcoin/coinhash), which the miner must solve in order to earn rewards.

-The simplest and most general hardware available for mining is the general purpose CPU present in every computer.
-A CPU is designed to be versatile but offers less efficiency than a GPU, which is designed to rapidly calculate millions of vectors in parallel.
-While specific CPU instruction enhancements related to cryptography such as AES or AVX can provide a decent boost, GPUs offer a significant performance increase due to their multiple pipelines capable of processing the predictably repetitive calculations associated with cryptocurrency mining.
-Finally, ASICs are relatively inflexible and can only process the specific function(s) for which they were designed, but at an even faster rate than the more general purpose GPUs and CPUs.
-A number of X11 ASICs are now available on the market, which have quickly made CPU and GPU mining uneconomic due to the increased difficulty of hashing arising from the rapidly increasing hash rate.
+The simplest and most general hardware available for mining is the general purpose CPU present in every computer. uneconomic due to the increased difficulty of hashing arising from the rapidly increasing hash rate.
 The result is a currency which is more secure against brute force attacks on the Dash blockchain.